camunda/camunda-docs/docs/components/modeler/bpmn/compensation-handler/compensation-handler.md

 ![Compensation marker example](assets/compensation-marker-example.png)

-When the process instance reaches the compensation throw event, it invokes the compensation handler `undo A`, if the task `A` is completed before.
+When the process instance reaches the compensation throw event, it invokes the compensation handler `undo A` if the task `A` is completed before.
 If the task has been completed more than once, the compensation handler is invoked for the same amount.

-Read more about triggering the compensation on the [compensation events](../compensation-events/compensation-events.md) page.
+Read more about triggering the compensation in the [compensation events documentation](../compensation-events/compensation-events.md).

 ## Embedded subprocess as compensation handler